HL7NZ/nhi/input/pagecontent/StructureDefinition-NhiPatient-intro.md

 * ethnicity
 * date of death

-The core NHI Profile attributes are returned to all users that have read and/or $match access to the NHI (link scopes)
+The core NHI Profile attributes are returned to all users that have read and/or $match access to the NHI